Feb 25, 2023 6:01 pm

 Start your adventures at Shamrock Stables with book one of the Shamrock Stables Series No Horse Wanted (e-book) for $4.99!
 Get your copy today!
 Find it on Amazon ~ No Horse Wanted (Shamrock Stables Book 1).

-Because I'm Brown book three in Stewart Falls Cheerleaders is coming soon!
+Because I'm Brown book three in Stewart Falls Cheerleaders is out now!

 Fifteen-year-old Rita Fernandez’s problems overwhelm her.
 She knows they’re only happening because she’s brown!
 Her father refuses to buy her the horse of her dreams until her grades improve.
 If they don’t, it could jeopardize her status as a Stewart Falls Academy cheerleader.

 In addition, Dave Jefferson, the guy Rita adores, still sees her as a troublesome younger sister type.
 He tells other boys she’s too young to date until she has her quinceañera, the party she should have had a year ago when she turned fifteen.
 Even as her friends on the cheer squad rally to help Rita have her coming-of-age celebration, more issues arise when her mother tries to sabotage her quinceañera.
 Rita feels life is so hard because she’s brown.
 Now, how will she deal with it?

 Also check out the Holiday book to the series!

 In the spirit of the holidays, there is a Holiday Novella for the Stewart Falls Cheerleaders series.